xhunter31/littlelemon/Readme.txt

-When you submit your assignment, other learners in the course will review and grade your work.
-They will evaluate the following:
+Please review my submission on below points as mentioned in the Peer-graded Assignment: Little Lemon Web Application.

-Does the web application use Django to serve static HTML content?
+1. Does the web application use Django to serve static HTML content?
 >For validation go to http://127.0.0.1:8000/restaurant/

-Has the learner committed the project to a Git repository?
+2. Has the learner committed the project to a Git repository?
+>Yes

-Does the application connect the backend to a MySQL database?
+3. Does the application connect the backend to a MySQL database?
 >add your mySql details in the databases section in settings.py file

-Are the menu and table booking APIs implemented?
+4. Are the menu and table booking APIs implemented?
 Menu
 >http://127.0.0.1:8000/restaurant/menu/
 Gets all menu items